 The introduction of permanent storage is a remarkable technological advance.
 In light of all the benefits of permanent storage, however, one simple question often comes up: How much does it cost to use it?

 How much does it cost to store on Arweave?
-The price to store data on Arweave is dynamic but tends to fluctuate within a narrow range of $6.35 to $8.50 per GB.
+The price to store data on Arweave is dynamic but tends to fluctuate within a range of $3.00 to $8.00 per GB.
 In reality, for most uploaded files, this price difference will only be a fraction of a cent.

 It is important to remember that the price to store on Arweave is a one-time payment for a minimum of 200 years of data storage (but likely, much, much longer).
 There are no subscription services and no ongoing service fees or ‘rent’ beyond the initial cost.